Fun Things to Do With Kids in Hampshire County, Massachusetts!

 Destination 1: The Eric Carle Museum of Picture Book Art is amazing.
-It turns out that several high-profile children’s book illustrators have lived in Western Massachusetts, including Eric Carle, the creator of the beloved text, The Very Hungry Caterpillar.
+It turns out that several high-profile children’s book illustrators have lived in Western Massachusetts, including Eric Carle, the creator of the beloved text, The Very Hungry Caterpillar (affiliate link).
 Now there’s a museum to revel in this art!

 In 2002, Carle launched the museum: a light-filled beauty that houses more than 13,000 objects related to the art of picture books.
 It is the only full-scale museum of its kind in the entire country, and will provide hours of joy for you and your family.

 A Hands-On Kids’ Art Center in the Carle Museum

 The picture book art that lines the walls of the collections is astounding, but what I love most about the museum is its hands-on kids’ art center, pictured above.
 The museum frequently provides trained artists to lead crafts projects with visiting youth, usually linked to the works of featured illustrators.
 Each table hosts different activities, meaning kids can choose what most moves them.

 Activities for All Ages at the Picture Book Art Museum

 The day I visited I was traveling with my little baby, leaving our 3-year-old at home with his Daddy, but I am definitely popping back to the museum soon with Devi in tow.
 I know the little guy would go wild for the art room.
 “Mommy, I wanna make a capi-piller!”